 Seedless watermelons are better human foods for dogs because fruit seeds contain arsenic in tiny amounts.
 While our bodies are able to process this without issue in most instances, your dog’s isn’t.

-Canned green beans might contain additives and preservatives that could harm your pet, so always opt for fresh.
+Canned green beans might contain additives and preservatives that could harm your pet, so always opt-in for feeding your dog fresh.
+They really enjoy green beans, which can be great for a dog weight loss plan.

 Unsalted Peanut Butter